Article

 Strengths:

-• Multi‑language support
+• Multi-language support across dozens of programming languages

-• Excellent at logic explanation and problem‑solving
+• Excellent at logic explanation and step-by-step problem-solving

 Weaknesses: